-The nature of the e-commerce scenario and application in which our system is situated requires that speech-translation be wellintegrated with additional modalities of communication and information exchange between the agent and client.
+The nature of the e-commerce scenario and application in which our system is situated requires that speech-translation be well-integrated with additional modalities of communication and information exchange between the agent and client.
 Significant effort has been devoted to this issue within the project.
 The main multi-modal component in the current version of our system is the AeWhiteboard - a special whiteboard, which allows users to share maps and web-pages.
-The functionalities provided by the AeWhiteboard include: image loading, freehand drawing, area selecting, color choosing, scrolling the image loaded, zooming the image loaded, URL opening, and Nespole!
+The functionalities provided by the AeWhiteboard include: image loading, free-hand drawing, area selecting, color choosing, scrolling the image loaded, zooming the image loaded, URL opening, and Nespole!
 Monitor activation.
-The most important feature is that each operation the user does is shared with his remote interlocutor, so they can communicate while viewing the same images and drawing on identical-image whiteboards.
+The most important feature of the whiteboard is that each gesture performed by a user is mirrored on the whiteboard of the other user.
+Both users communicate while viewing the same images and annotated whiteboards.

-Typically, the client asks for information regarding locations, distances between locations, and navigation directions, e.g., how to get from a proposed hotel to the ski slopes.
+Typically, the client asks for spatial information regarding locations, distances, and navigation directions (e.g., how to get from a hotel to the ski slopes).
 By using the whiteboard, the agent can indicate the locations and draw routes on the map, point at areas, select items, draw connections between different locations using a mouse or an optical pen, and accompany his/her gestures with verbal explanations.
 Supporting such combined verbal and gesture interactions has required modifications and extensions of both HLT modules and the IF.

 During July 2001, we conducted a detailed study to evaluate the effect of multi-modality on the communication effectiveness and usability of our system.
-The goals of the experiment were to test: (1) whether multi-modality increases the probability of successful interaction, especially when spatial information is the focus of the communicative exchange; (2) whether multimodality helps reduce ambiguities and disfluencies; and (3) whether multi-modality supports a faster recovery from recognition and translation errors.
-For these purposes, two experimental conditions were devised: a speech-only condition (SO), involving multilingual communication and the possibility for users to share images; and a multi-modal condition (MM), where users could additionally perform pen-based gestures on shared maps to convey spatial information.
+The goals of the experiment were to test: (1) whether multi-modality increases the probability of successful interaction, especially when spatial information is the focus of the communicative exchange; (2) whether multimodality helps reduce mis-communications and disfluencies; and (3) whether multi-modality supports a faster recovery from recognition and translation errors.
+For these purposes, two experimental conditions were devised: a speechonly condition (SO), involving multilingual communication and the sharing of images; and a multi-modal condition (MM), where users could additionally convey spatial information by penbased gestures on shared maps.

-The setting for the experiment was the NEscenario described earlier, involving SPOLE! clients searching for winter tour-package information in the Trentino province.
-The client's task was to select an appropriate resort location and hotel within the constraints specified a priori concerning the relevant geographical area, the available budget, etc. The agent's task was to provide the necessary information.
+The setting for the experiment was the scenario described earlier, involving clients searching for winter tour-package information in the Trentino province.
+The client's task was to select an appropriate resort location and hotel within the specified constraints concerning the relevant geographical area, the available budget, etc. The agent's task was to provide the necessary information.
 Novice subjects, previously unfamiliar with the system and task were recruited to play the role of the clients.
-Subjects wore a head-mounted microphone, using it in a push-to-talk mode, and drew gestures on maps by means of a tablepen device or a mouse.
+Subjects wore a head-mounted microphone, using it in a push-to-talk mode, and drew gestures on maps by means of a table-pen device or a mouse.
 Each subject could only hear the translated speech of the other party (original audio was disabled in this experiment).
-The experiment was conducted on a total of 28 recorded dialogues, with 14 dialogues each for English and for German clients, and Italian agents in all cases.
-Each group contained seven SO and seven MM dialogues.
-The dialogue corpus consisted of 16.5 hours of dialogue length: 8.5 hours of English-Italian, 8 hours of German-Italian.
-The average duration of dialogues was 35 minutes.
-On average, a dialogue contained 35 turns, 247 tokens and 97 token types per speaker.
+28 dialogues were collected, with 14 dialogues each for English and for German clients, and Italian agents in all cases.
+Each group contained 7 SO and 7 MM dialogues.
 The dialogue transcriptions include: orthographical transcription, annotations for spontaneous phenomena and disfluencies, turn information and annotations for gestures.
-Translated turns were classified into successful, partially successful and non-successful, by comparing the translated turns with the responses they generated.
-Repeated turns were counted as well.
+Translated turns were classified into successful, partially successful and unsuccessful by comparing the translated turns with the responses they generated.
+Repeated turns were also counted.